Problem Recognition in Illness Self-Management (PRISM) Survey

 About PRISM: A survey for adolescents and parents to identify diabetes self-management barriers

-It is estimated that over 190,000 children under age 20 have diagnosed diabetes, and the number of cases has been increasing over time.
+It is estimated that over 165,000 children under age 20 have type 1 diabetes, and the number of cases has been increasing over time.

 Due to the multi-faceted approach that is typically needed to manage diabetes, it is difficult for children and their families to adhere to their diabetes self-management regimens.
 Less than half of youth with diabetes have optimal glycemic control, and approximately 20% have poor glycemic control.

 When youth are unable to achieve glycemic control, serious complications can result that affect the child’s quality and longevity of life, and the family may become both emotionally and financially stressed.
 Additionally, youth with sub-optimal glycemic control are more likely to have sub-optimal control as adults.

 Several strategies for effective glycemic control exist, but no single strategy can adequately address the barriers to self-management that every child and family experience.
 Families play an essential role in glycemic control and positive diabetes outcomes.
 Therefore, understanding the unique barriers that the youth and families experience can help clinicians provide family-centered care and improve the efficacy of diabetes self-management strategies.

 The Problem Recognition in Illness Self-Management (PRISM) tool was developed to address this need.
 Using the tool, clinicians can identify the barriers that youth with type 1 diabetes and their families are facing, and then tailor self-management resources to these needs.

 What does the toolkit contain?